The 7 Jobs of the Silent -e Rule

 • rescue

-To soften the c /s/ and g /j/ at the end of a word.
-The Silent-E is added, so these words will not be pronounced with a hard c /k/ or hard g /g/.
+The third job is to soften the c /s/ and g /j/ at the end of a word.
+The Silent -e is added, so these words will not be pronounced with a hard c /k/ or hard g /g/.

 Examples include: